Potential phone delays

 For complete information on our role see the bylaws page.
 There is more information for dog owners in the dogs section.

 There are rules for keeping some types of animals in urban areas.
-The main regulations are outlined below - click the buttons to find out more.
+The main regulations are outlined below.
 For more specific information and rules please see the Animal Bylaw.

 You can keep bees on your property if they are not a nuisance to others and are not dangerous to people's health.
 There are limits to the number of hives you can keep on an urban property.
 They are: